Want to slash on-site build times on your next project?

 Next, greater acceptance of visual content is needed in building approval processes.
 The best technology, Cunningham said, will be restricted in its value unless it can be applied in development applications.
 He says the industry needs to help governments understand the value of industrialised construction both to themselves and to taxpayers.

-Finally, designers and builders of the future must be educated and familiar with technology and a more systematic approach to building.
+Finally, designers and builders of the future must be educated about and familiar with technology and a more systematic approach to building.

 By adopting industrialised construction, significant progress can be made.